A non-custodial wallet for digital currency: design challenges and opportunities: Design Takeaways

 \section{Design Takeaways}

-Cash provided a crucial starting point for designing a CBDC system, as there was no pre-existing method or framework to determine the necessary requirements for such a system.
-While there are many prospective architectures for CBDC systems that can be produced, each with its own unique set of methods and approaches, we believe that the insights we gained from our exploration could be valuable for others looking to enter this space.
-We provide basic guidelines for designers to follow or adapt, as part of the process of establishing a starting point for their own CBDC systems:
+Cash provided a crucial starting point for designing a digital currency system, as there was no pre-existing method or framework to determine the necessary requirements for such a system.
+While there are many prospective architectures for digital currency systems that can be produced, each with its own unique set of methods and approaches, we believe that the insights we gained from our exploration could be valuable for others looking to enter this space.
+We provide basic guidelines for designers to follow or adapt, as part of the process of establishing a starting point for their own digital currency systems:

 \begin{itemize}